 What is a Passivhaus or Passive House?

-Homes built to the rigorous standard are so well designed, constructed, insulated and ventilated that they require minimal heating and maintain an almost constant internal temperature - cool in the summer and warm in the depths of a chilly Scottish winter.
+Passivhaus homes are so well designed, constructed, insulated and ventilated that they require minimal heating and maintain an almost constant internal temperature - cool in the summer and warm in the depths of a chilly Scottish winter.

 How does Passivhaus work?